chef/chef-web-docs/chef_master/source/resource_deploy.rst

 timestamped_deploy
 -----------------------------------------------------

 The ``timestamped_deploy`` provider is the default **deploy** provider.
 It is used to name release directories with a timestamp in the form of ``YYYYMMDDHHMMSS``.
 For example: ``/my/deploy/dir/releases/20121120162342``.
 The **deploy** resource will determine whether or not to deploy code based on the existence of the release directory in which it is attempting to deploy.
-Because the timestamp is different for every chef-client run, the ``timestamped_deploy`` provider is not idempotent.
+Because the timestamp is different for every Chef Infra Client run, the ``timestamped_deploy`` provider is not idempotent.
 When the ``timestamped_deploy`` provider is used, it requires that the action setting on a resource be managed manually in order to prevent unintended continuous deployment.

 Examples
 =====================================================